DawnChism/Pig-E.-Bank/README.md

 ● Numpy: for mathematical equations

+## Folders
+The project files are divided between the following folders:

+● 01 Project Management: Project Brief

+● 02 Data: Separated into two subfolders Original and Prepared Data.
+These contain the original data frame and the data frame after it has been cleaned and prepared for analysis.
+(Data files not uploaded to GitHub.)

+● 03 Scripts: The Jupyter notebooks containing the coding for the analysis.

+● 04 Analysis: Contains the subfolder Visualizations which contains the decision tree.

+● 05 Sent to Client: The final report presented in Excel.

 ## Visualizations
 The decision tree was created using Canva and may be viewed in the attached [Canva Whiteboard](https://www.canva.com/design/DAF6WZpQH2M/z-5dphFqDTF96lBh3qRzZg/view?utm_content=DAF6WZpQH2M&utm_campaign=designshare&utm_medium=link&utm_source=editor).